What is Lightbox?

 The eligibility criteria for Lightbox are deliberately loose.
 We encourage as many people to apply as possible, and we try to take on as many participants as we are able to.

-Participants need to pay the £10 administrative charge on the bottom of the website (you will need to be logged in).
-Then fill in the application and equal opportunities form that can be found at the bottom of the same website, and if applying as a photographer, send six digital images, by 9am on Monday 3rd July 2017.
+Participants need to fill in the application form that can be found on the website, and send six digital images by 9am on Monday 22nd June 2015.

 We leave this up to you, but we recommend that you send what you believe to be your best six images from recent work.
-Six images related to one or two themes or projects are better than six unrelated images.
+You can send images relating to a project, or six entirely separate images.

 Don’t worry!
 Most of the questions have a 500-word limit on them.
 We don’t expect you to write an essay, and we certainly don’t expect you to be a writer.
 We just want to get a better idea of where you are up to, what experience you have had, and why you want to apply for Lightbox.

-If you’re really struggling, get in touch with us via firstname.lastname@example.org at least two weeks before the deadline and we’ll do our best to help.
+If you’re really struggling, get in touch with us via firstname.lastname@example.org and we’ll do our best to help.

-We will notify participants in early August.
-You may, at this stage, be asked to take part in a Skype interview with the Redeye team on the week commencing 24th July 2017.
-We aim to notify all successful participants by late August 2017.
+We will notify participants in early July.
+You may, at this stage, be asked to come and meet the Redeye team for an informal interview.
+We aim to notify all successful participants by late July 2015.

-The number of applicants that are accepted onto the course is based on the number of people who apply.
-We will accept as many participants as we have the capacity for, who we feel are eligible and will benefit from the programme.
-This year we are aiming for between 15 – 20 participants.
+The amount of applicants that are accepted on to the course is based on the number of people who apply.
+We will accept as many participants as we have the capacity to, who we feel are eligible and will benefit from the programme.

-The four full-group weekends are in Manchester city centre so you will need to travel to Manchester and stay over.
-We recommend that you book accommodation for the weekends if you are too far away to commute.
+The first week is based in Manchester city centre so you will need to travel to Manchester from Monday to Friday on the 14th-18th September.
+We recommend that you book into a hotel for this week if you are located in a non-commutable area.

 If you do require accommodation, we will be announcing our accommodation recommendations nearer the time to help you find somewhere suitable at low cost.
 You will need to fund your own accommodation during this period.

-Each smaller group is likely to have a monthly face-to-face meeting.
-You will need to make provisions to travel to these six meetings in the location they are set (North West England, Midlands and in or near London).
+Groups are likely to have 5-6 meetings with their mentor.
+You will need to make provisions to travel to these six meetings in the location they are set.
 Other than that, participants can have meetings via Skype, online and over the phone.

 It is also possible for groups to arrange meetings throughout the UK, to ensure that no one participant is required to travel more than others.

 Yes!
 Lightbox is designed so that participants are able to maintain work commitments alongside the course.
-We do expect all participants to attend at least three of the four full group weekend workshops.
-You need to make sure you are available during these dates.
+We do expect all participants to attend the first week of workshops (14th-15th September 2015) so you must make sure you are available during these dates.

 If you want to participate in Lightbox but aren’t sure you can afford it there are a few options available.